 Both hemp and marijuana belong to the same species, Cannabis sativa, and the two plants look somewhat similar.
 However, substantial variation can exist within a species.

-CBD comes from one of two types of cannabis plant: hemp or marijuana.
+CBD comes from one of two types of cannabis plants: hemp or marijuana.

 Hemp-derived oil and CBD products are sourced from industrial hemp plants, which are grown primarily for their fiber and seeds.